Ikrini/Netcracker-DevOps-School-2021/bot/README.md

 or through the bot's telegrams, following its instructions

 If via a bot telegram, then you need to use the command <b>/addtraining</b>.
-After all the additions, you need to start the training itself - <b>/training</b>
+After a  all the additions, you need to start the training itself - <b>/training</b>

 ### Requirements
 ```bash